ever-co/ever-demand/shop/gatsby-starter-ever/README.md

-# Vendure Gatsby Storefront
+# Ever Gatsby Starter

-This is a storefront app built with [Gatsby](https://www.gatsbyjs.org) and powered by [Vendure](https://www.vendure.io/).
+This is a starter app built with [Gatsby](https://www.gatsbyjs.org) and powered by [Ever](https://www.ever.dev/).

 ## Status

 This is a work in progress currently.

 ## Setup